In this video, I explain some considerations when correctly setting up a turntable like the legendary Kenwood KD-600.

 I recently built a dual-mono LM3886 chip-amp / gainclone amplifier from a kit sold by the now-defunct chipamp.com.
 In this article, I discuss the history of the gainclone and how I built my chip-amp.

 The LM3886 is one of Texas Instrument’s single-chip monolithic amplifier integrated circuits.
 It’s almost an entire amplifier-on-a-chip, with only a few extra parts required to build a fully functional, high-performance amplifier.… Read more

 I recently modified a Musical Fidelity X-CAN V3 headphone amplifier.
 My goal was to see what sort of improvements I could make without spending too much cash.

 The X-CAN V3 uses bipolar output devices, with a tube driver stage.
-The tube driver stage is a JAN (Joint Army/Navy) 6922 mil-spec dual-triode tube, per channel.
-These tubes run in class-A and give the voltage gain necessary to drive a pair of BD139/BD140 bipolar transistors.… Read more
+The tube driver stage is a JAN (Joint Army/Navy) 6922 mil-spec dual-triode tube, per channel.… Read more